dcyoung/dcyoung.github.io/_pages/cookbook.md

 - Compute
 - Algorithms/Model Architecture

-Each is an area warranting focused research or engineering - however, succesful systems will balance the development of all three for the best results.
+Each is an area warranting focused research or engineering - however, successful systems will balance the development of all three for the best results.

 ![0](/images/ml-guide/tiangle.svg){: .align-center}